BetterAndroid/android-app-template/README.md

 The template automatically integrates the [BetterAndroid](https://github.com/BetterAndroid/BetterAndroid) dependency for you, which can help make your development easier.

+If you need to use the Jetpack Compose development methods, please refer to another template [android-compose-app-template](https://github.com/BetterAndroid/android-compose-app-template).

 ## Get Started

 Click the "Use this template" button on GitHub to use this template.